Academic Information and Policies

 1. Purpose of This Privacy Notice

-This Notice of Privacy Practices describes how Waldorf University Health Care Components may use and disclose your protected health information to carry out treatment or conduct health care operations and for other purposes that are permitted or required by law.
-Waldorf University reserves the right to make changes in this Notice of Privacy Practices.
-The Notice describes your rights to access and control of your protected health information.
-“Protected Health Information” is information about you, including demographic information, that may identify you and that relates to your past, present, or future physical or mental health condition and related health care services.
-For purposes of this notice, we will refer to “Protected Health Information” as “PHI.”
+This Notice of Privacy Practices describes how Waldorf University Health Care Components may use and disclose your protected health information to carry out treatment or conduct health care operations and for other purposes permitted or required by law.
+Waldorf University reserves the right to change this Notice of Privacy Practices.
+The Notice describes your rights to access and control your protected health information.
+“Protected Health Information” is information about you, including demographic information, that may identify you and relate to your past, present or future physical or mental health condition and related health care services.
+For this notice, we will refer to “Protected Health Information” as “PHI.”

 2. Who Will Follow This Notice